Snake266/stm32_examples/README.md

-Here I explore stm32.
+Here I learn stm32.

-`raw` folder contains code that do not use SPL or HAL.
-There is only my code (and CMSIS), that I wrote with datasheets and glance at SPL's code.
+`cmsis` folder contains code that do not use SPL or HAL.
+There is only my code (and CMSIS), that I wrote with datasheets and with a glance at SPL's code.
+Also, there is `my_utility.h` that contains useful (for me) functions.
+A goal of this folder to use only CMSIS, datasheet and registers.

 `spl` folder contains code that use SPL.
-Here I explore SPL and how to use it
+Here I learn to use SPL and how to use it.

+`notes.md` contains algorighms to how use periphery.